hrishim/llvl_prog1_book/src/c_exercises.md

 To compile and run:
 ```
+DIRECTORY: exercises/c_functions/
 COMPILE_COMMAND: make print_num_days_in_month.elf
 RUN_COMMAND: make run
 ```

 **Pseudo code**:
-1. Make use a switch statement ( introduced in section 10.2 C language syntax) to test the value passed as argument (say month_num)
+1. Make use a switch statement (introduced in section 10.2 C language syntax) to test the value passed as argument (say month_num)
 2. If the value of month number (month_num) is greater than 12, print an error message that an invalid month number has been passed
 3. If the month number (month_num) is one out of 1, 3, 5, 7, 10 or 12, return result as 31 Days
 4. If the month number(month_num) is one out of 4, 6, 9 or 11 return result as 30 Days